silviaCerby/gitbook/docs/extending_cerby/cerby_cli/install-the-cerby-cli.md

 ---
-description: This article describes how you can obtain the executable files for Windows, MacOS, and Linux to install the Cerby CLI.
+description: "This article describes how you can obtain the executable files for Windows, MacOS, and Linux to install the Cerby CLI."
 intercom_id: 9118688
 ---